emavgl/bingwall-js/README.md

 **How to use:**

-1. git clone this repo
+1. *git clone* to clone this repo
-2. npm install to install dependencies
+2. *npm install* to install dependencies

 Download the default picture and place it in download directory
  `$ node app.js`